-Use the Viewing Hours option to limit the total amount of time, as well as the viewing hours that a user can watch programming.
+Use the Viewing Hours option to limit the total amount of time, as well as the time of day, that a user can watch programming.

 1. Point to Viewing Hours, and press OK.

 You can limit viewing seven days a week.